-Admin, Author, Social Media Manager, Podcast Host
+Lead Admin, Author, Social Media Manager, Podcast Host

 Angel (aka Stephanie) has a BA in Film & Digital Media from the University of California, Santa Cruz.
-She’s been a guest on various podcasts and webcasts including Genre TV for All, Free2B Radio, An Englishman in SDCC, and our own website’s FEELINGS… with the Geekiary.
+They’ve been a guest on various podcasts and webcasts including Genre TV for All, Free2B Radio, An Englishman in SDCC, and our own website’s FEELINGS… with the Geekiary.
 She was also a news anchor on her college campus news station and has written for Friends of Comic-Con.
-She also has essays published in Fandom Frontlines.
+They also has essays published in Fandom Frontlines.

-Angel maintains the back end of The Geekiary and oversees the maintenance of social media, website masterposts, and our convention schedule.
-She writes for various fandoms including Heaven Official’s Blessing/Tian Guan Ci Fu, Fugou Keiji, Game of Thrones, Star Wars, Marvel, Hannibal (it WILL be back), Black Butler, and various yaoi titles.
-She’s a fan of all things Misha Collins including Gishwhes (she’s the captain of Team Subtext) as well as Random Acts and YANA.
-She is particularly interested in fandom activism, fan produced works, feminism in geek culture, and LGBTQ+ representation in media.
-She covers geek culture in Honolulu, Hawaii, including the local LARP community, and travels back to the mainland annually for San Diego Comic-Con.
+They write for various fandoms including Heaven Official’s Blessing/Tian Guan Ci Fu, Fugou Keiji, Game of Thrones, Star Wars, Marvel, Hannibal (it WILL be back), Boku no Hero Academia, Yuri on Ice, and various other titles.
+They are particularly interested in fandom activism, fan produced works, feminism in geek culture, and LGBTQ+ representation in media.
+They cover geek culture in Honolulu, Hawaii, including the local LARP community, and travels back to the mainland annually for San Diego Comic-Con.
 Check out their SDCC Hotel Tips, SDCC Newbie Guide, and SDCC on a Budget articles.

 Honolulu, Hawaii, USA

-Admin, Editor, Author, Webcast Host
+Editor, Author, Webcast Host

 South Carolina, USA